Ian Tuxworth: Member of the Legislative Assembly

-Tuxworth became the first CLP leader who did not lead the party to an election.
+Tuxworth became the first CLP leader not to lead the party to an election.
+Until Terry Mills' ousting by his CLP party room colleagues, Tuxworth was the only Chief Minister who never faced an election.

 After politics

 Following his defeat, Tuxworth moved to Perth, Western Australia, where he died on 21 January 2020, aged 77.
 He was survived by his wife Ruth, children Sonia, Guy and Gemma, and eight grandchildren.